-You want to learn how to be a DJ but that means more than wearing the ‘right’ clothes and knowing the right people.
-Of course those things will help you propel your DJ career forward but if you lack certain basic skills it won’t matter what you look like or who you know.
+You want to learn how to be a DJ, but that means more than wearing the ‘right’ clothes and knowing the right people.
+Of course, those things will help you propel your DJ career forward, but it won’t matter how you look or who you know if you lack specific basic skills.
 No one will be handing out DJ gigs to you.

-Even in this digital age of DJing a DJ who is in demand will have perfected certain skills that ensure big crowds, packed dance floors and a general good time all around.
+Even in this digital age of DJing, a DJ who is in demand will have perfected certain skills that ensure big crowds, packed dance floors and a generally good time all around.
 So before you get down about your lack of gigs, ask yourself do I have these necessary DJ skills?

 1. KNOW HOW TO USE MIDI CONTROLLERS